-PBBM orders swift aid, road rehab after Typhoon Uwan
+PBBM orders sustained aid, road rehab following Typhoon Uwan

-President Ferdinand Marcos Jr. ordered government agencies to ensure the swift delivery of aid and immediate rehabilitation of roads damaged by Typhoon Uwan.
+President Ferdinand Marcos Jr. ordered the sustained delivery of aid and immediate rehabilitation of roads damaged by Typhoon Uwan.

 Government agencies are tasked to continue monitoring the weather situation until November 11, as Typhoon Uwan is forecast to recurve northwestward.